cjpais/handy.computer/README.md

 # Handy Website

-This is the official website for **Handy**, a free and open source cross-platform speech-to-text application for your computer.
+This is the official repository for **Handy's Website**, a free and open source cross-platform speech-to-text application for your computer.

 ## About Handy